Marijuana’s culture is constantly evolving. We’ll help keep you up-to-date.

 - Dabbing/Hash Oil

 THC extract from marijuana, also called hash oil, can contain up to 60-80% THC and may take effect very quickly.
-At this time, we do not know the potential safety risks of dabbing.
+When dabbing, the oil is heated and the vapor is inhaled.
+At this time, the safety of dabbing has not been studied.

 The effects of edibles, teas and sodas can take longer to peak, and last longer than smoking, causing users to sometimes consume too much.
 It can take up to four hours to feel the full effects, which can last up to ten hours.
 A serving size is 10 mg, so don’t start with more than that.
 Remember to start low and go slow.

-Infused lotions, salves and balms are sold for localized pain and inflammation.
-They may treat skin problems or pain, but do not make the user feel high.
-They’re available at retail locations as well as medical.
+Infused lotions, salves and balms are sold for localized pain and inflammation related to skin problems or pain, but do not make the user feel high.

-Starting fall 2016, the Colorado Department of Revenue requires that all new marijuana products use the universal symbol below on packaging and edible products.
 Educate yourself and your out of town guests about what this symbol means.
 Be sure to teach your kids not to eat or drink anything with this symbol.
-And remember to always store marijuana products safely.
+For the best security, always keep marijuana of any form locked up, out of sight and out of reach.
+Learn more about safe storage here.